-Sadly, many marketers don’t get to talk directly with the people they are sending nurturing emails too.
-Often, it’s inside sales, customer service agents or salespeople who are talking with potential customers live and/or in person.
+Sadly, many marketers don’t get to talk directly with the people they send nurturing emails to.
+Often, it’s inside sales, customer service agents, or salespeople who are talking with potential customers live and/or in person.

 Here are some ways to fix that: